California becomes first state to top 3 million virus cases

-LOS ANGELES (NewsNation Now) — California on Monday became the first state to record more than 3 million known coronavirus infections.
+LOS ANGELES (AP) — California on Monday became the first state to record more than 3 million known coronavirus infections.

 California’s caseload is also far ahead of other large states.
 Texas had more than 2 million and Florida topped 1.5 million.